 We have featured nationally prominent speakers and issues through the Moos Family Speaker Series, helped lake associations organize and find resources to act on key priorities, and staged the biennial State of Water conference every other year.

 Freshwater is also proud to have published the Minnesota Weatherguide Environment calendar/almanacs since 1975 and supported science instruction and fundraising in schools and environmental learning centers.

 OTHER MAJOR ACCOMPLISHMENTS INCLUDE:

 Conducting field work to research groundwater flow issues

-• Cored lake sediments within the Minnesota River floodplain to determine changes in sedimentation rate
+• Cored lakes on the floodplain of the Minnesota and Mississippi rivers to determine changes in sedimentation rate.
+Read the report.

-• Divert and soak in four million gallons of water annually through their efforts
+• Divert and soak in millions of gallons of water annually through their efforts

 Facilitating workshops, meetings, and planning processes